 What information will WaveLength collect about me?

-When you contact WaveLength to make a donation, sign up to our newsletter, or you telephone, email, write to or us or engage with us via social media channels, we may receive and retain personal information about you.
-This can consist of information such as your name, email address, postal address, telephone or mobile number, bank account details to process donations and whether or not you are a tax payer so that we can claim Gift Aid.
+When you contact WaveLength, we may receive and retain personal information about you.
+“Contact” may refer making to a donation, signing up to our newsletter, calling, emailing or writing to us, or communicating via social media.
+This can include your name, email or postal address, telephone or mobile number, bank account details to process donations and whether or not you are a tax payer so that we can claim Gift Aid.

 By submitting your details, you enable WaveLength to raise funds and to provide you with the goods, services, information or online content you choose.
 If you are simply browsing our website as an anonymous visitor, WaveLength may still collect certain information from you, such as your IP address.
 An IP address is a number that can uniquely identify a specific computer or other network device on the internet.